deepu105/e-commerce-microservice/xebialabs/USAGE.md

     xl apply -f xebialabs.yaml
     ```

-2. Go to XL Release, look for the "dks-eks-ms-ci-cd" template, and start a new release from it.
+2. Go to XL Release, look for the "dks-eksm-ms-ci-cd" template, and start a new release from it.

 ## Minimum required versions